innocent-mbele/linux-projects/nginx-web-server/README.md

 ## Custom Web Page

-Created and deployed a custom HTML page on the Linux server and configured Nginx to serve the page.
+Created a custom HTML page for the Linux server and configured the web content to be served through Nginx.

 ![Custom Web Page](screenshots/04-lnx-nginx-custom-web-page.png)